- Traveling with GEEO

 This amazing tour through the cradle of Western Civilization brings the distant past and vibrant present into sharp focus.
 Between the must-see historical sights of Athens and Delphi, the rugged plateaus of the fabled Samariá Gorge, personal encounters in isolated Cretan villages, and the breezy sway of Santorini at sundown, you won’t have a moment to waste.
 Witness Greece – in all her timeless glory – with other educators on this exciting GEEO program.

 Arrive in Athens at any time.
 On Day 1, there are no planned activities until your Group Meeting that evening around 6:00 p.m. or 7:00 p.m., so check into the hotel – check-in time is approximately 3:00 p.m. – and enjoy the city.
 Check the notice boards or ask at reception for the exact time and location of the group meeting.
-After the meeting, you might like to take the option of heading out for a meal in a nearby local restaurant to further get to know your tour leader and traveling companions.
+After the meeting, you might like to take the option of heading out for a meal in a nearby local restaurant to further get to know your tour leader and travel companions.
 Please make every effort to arrive on time for this important welcome meeting.
 If you are delayed and will arrive late, please inform us.
 Your tour leader will then leave you a message at the front desk informing you of where and when to meet up.
+You may want to arrive earlier than our start date to better explore Athens.
+We can book you extra hotel nights.
+We do suggest getting an Athens City Pass card, which allows you to skip lines and get discounted admissions to the sites of Athens.
 Please note: All GEEO trips to Europe use public transportation.
 This means you will need to have luggage you can easily carry with you up and down stairs, on and off trains and buses, etc.

 Athens is the capital of Greece, a city of culture, science and commerce.
 From the colorful markets to the ancient monuments and the hustle and bustle of Plateia Syntagmatos (Constitution Square), Athens is rich with history and had a profound impact on the development of Western civilization.
 Named after the goddess of wisdom Athena, Athens encompasses eight hills within its borders.
 The most prominent of these, the Acropolis, stands as the ultimate architectural and artistic expression of the ancient Athenian spirit.
 Athens is a growing city, engulfing its neighboring suburbs all the way to Piraeus, the city's port and gateway to the Greek isles.
 Today, we enjoy a brief walk with the tour leader, who will give you some tips on finding things like supermarkets, main squares, and ATMs.
 For more specific or in-depth information, an official guided tour is recommended.
 You will then have the rest of the day free to explore on your own.
 Chances are other people in the group will want to see the same places as you, so typically the group will break off into smaller sub-groups to explore Athens.
 See our optional activities list further down on this page for our suggestions on what to see in Athens, although you will have to come in at least a day before our trip starts to see them all.